j-chiesa/azure-lyft-data-lakehouse-pipeline/README.md

 # Lyft Data Lakehouse Pipeline
-This project entails building a robust data pipeline for processing hypothetical Lyft trip data.
-It retrieves a `.parquet` file containing trip data from the previous two months from the [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) web page and loads it into Azure Data Lake Storage Gen2.
-The data is then processed using a medallion architecture within Azure Databricks (Spark), creating a Delta Lake for each layer (Bronze, Silver, and Gold).
-This structured data is subsequently leveraged to establish a Delta Lakehouse in a serverless SQL pool within Azure Synapse Analytics.
-Finally, Power BI connects to the Gold layer in Synapse, allowing for insightful visualizations that facilitate data-driven decision-making.
+This project focuses on creating a scalable data pipeline to process and analyze hypothetical Lyft data from the previous two months.
+The pipeline ingests recent trip records, securely stores the data, and processes it through multiple structured layers to ensure quality and reliability.
+Once processed, the data is accessible for analytics and insights, supporting data-driven decision-making through dynamic visualizations.

 ## 📑 Table of Contents
 1. [Architecture](#architecture)